Vontei/notes/week04/04_plans/01_plans.md

 ## 1pm Code!

+- Pick a path:
+  - (1) Functions, Loops, and Conditionals
+  - (2) Code on your own
-- Stretch: Testing with Jasmine Lecture
+  - (3) Stretch: Testing with Jasmine

 ## 3pm Pair Programming!